open-organization/open-org-leaders-manual/kelchner-survive-industry-40-think-beyond-digital.md

 However, our approach to building applications, systems, and new technologies cannot be the same one we use to train, engage, and prepare people.
 Digital transformation, policy and regulation changes, new business models—all are tools, vehicles aiding the achievement of new ends or goals.
 But they're not driving the change.

 The change engine itself is fueled by people.
-That means [change is personal and response varies by context](https://opensource.com/open-organization/18/5/navigating-disruption-2).
+That means change is personal and response varies by context.[^change-context]

 For example, you've probably worked on projects with someone who seemed resistant to the initiative.
 They may have asked 1,000 questions.
 Or they wanted to continue to reiterate, over and over, the legacy of what had already been built.
 As an innovator, your likely assumption was that they were being "wet blankets" to the team and initiative and thus had no place on an innovation team.
 (Am I right?!)